-Breaking with stereotypical scientific laboratory secrecy, the Kansas Health and Environment Laboratories will welcome the public into its new facilities.
+Breaking with stereotypical scientific laboratory secrecy, the Kansas Health & Environment Laboratories will welcome the public into its new facilities.

 As part of the team at Upland Exhibits, I designed a set of exhibits for their new lobby to inform people of the critical work the laboratories perform, spark interest in future generations of public health workers, and communicate the innovative history of Kansas’ public health.